mshagirov/pythonlab/_01-introduction/08_containers.md

 print(info)
 </script></pre></div>

-- To access the values use the key as an index to a `dict` object.
+- To access the values, use the key as an index to a `dict` object.
 If the key is not in the dictionary, you will get `KeyError` error.
 - Alternatively, use `.get(key)` instance method to get the value for a given key.
 If the key is not in a dictionary `.get(key)` returns `None`.
 Also, `.get` accepts